five-elephants/cell/doc/tour.md

 This creates an instance 'plus' of module 'adder'.
 The elements of the socket of 'plus' are available as 'plus.a' etc. within 'm'.

+The motivation behind this syntax for module instantiation and definition is, that modules should be cheap to define and use.
+This encourages modularization of designs helping re-usability.
+To achieve this, connectivity is abstracted into sockets.
+Modules implementing the same socket can be exchanged without modification on the instantiating side.
+The syntax also eliminates explicit port connection lists which are cumbersome to type and redundant.

 Discrete Event Simulation
 -------------------------

-For simulation, parallel functionality is executed through processes.
-A process is declared by putting the 'process' keyword in front of a statement within a
+Parallel functionality is executed through processes.
+A process is declared by putting the 'process' keyword in front of a statement within a module:
-module:

     mod adder <> binop: {
         process: port.y = port.a + port.b;